LA-43 Kashmir Valley-IV

-LA-43 Kashmir Valley-IV is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Javed Butt of the Pakistan Tehreek-e-Insaf (PTI).
+LA-43 Kashmir Valley-IV is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Muhammad Yasin Lone of Pakistan Muslim League (N) (PML(N)).
 It covers the area of the city of Rawalpindi.
 Only refugees from the Kashmir Valley settled in Pakistan are eligible to vote in this constituency.

 Election 2016

 General elections were held in this constituency on 21 July 2016.